 These 7 Zip Lines, combined with the Via Ferrata track where you can walk over several suspension bridges, climb and decend some rock walls and a small section where you swing out from one wall to another over a crevice will really get your blood pumping!
 The zip line, cable car and via ferrata 'tour' take about 3 hours but you can do the zip line tour and ride the cable car back up in about an hour if you are in a small group.
 If the group is large, it can take more like 2-3 hours.

 At this time, the zip lines do one departure in the morning at 9am, and the 2nd and last run of the day at 2pm as one must ride the cable car back up the mountain in order to return from the zip lines and the last cable car run is at 4:30pm.
 The Park opens at 9am and closes at 5pm.
 The cable car ride by itself costs $250 pesos for adults and half that for kids.
-The traditional zip lines cost $600 pesos per person and the Via Ferrata is $450 pesos per person.
-You can do the entire Exteme package; cable car, zip lines and via ferrata for $900 pesos but you'll need to plan to get there in the morning to have enough time to do it all.
+The 7 zip lines traditional run cost $600 pesos per person, the ZipRider is $1,000 pesos per person and the Via Ferrata is $450 pesos per person.
+You can do the entire Exteme Package; cable car, zip lines and via ferrata for $900 pesos (No ZipRider on that package.
+Only sold separately) but you'll need to plan to get there in the morning to have enough time to do it all.